top of page

 elderly_woman_dtr_kissing.webp

-"I believe that it is incumbent upon me to carry the torch forward into the future, creating a culture where death is seen as natural and sacred, where fears are faced and where curiosity, as well as, courage is cultivated and nurtured- by looking at death unabashedly.
-Making death part of life."
+"I believe that it is incumbent upon me to carry the torch forward into the future, creating a culture where death is seen as natural and sacred, where fears are dissipated and where curiosity, as well as, courage is cultivated, while maintaining the sanctity of leave-taking."

 Jacki Mann

-A nurse for over 30 years, Jacki has had diverse experience that brings breadth and depth to her work.
+Jacki has had diverse experience that brings breadth and depth to everything she does.
 Her skills have been honed not only within the traditional medical system but also within the field of complementary and alternative medicine/therapy.

-Jacki's work as a certified hospice & palliative care nurse and end-of-life doula- with dying patients and their families- has been an incredible blessing for they have served to help her become viscerally aware of the frailty of life.
+Jacki's work with the dying and their loved ones has been an incredible blessing, for they have served to help her become viscerally aware of the frailty of life and the sanctity of leave-taking.

 The dying have been her teacher- about death and life.